This dataset contains fiscal year data and is currently available in the following formats:

 The Social Security Administration (SSA) takes Medicare applications and provides Medicare information to the American public.
 The agency has a specific role in the Medicare Prescription Drug Program (Part D).
 Social Security takes and decides applications for Extra Help with Medicare Prescription Drug Plan Cost, a provision to subsidize costs for Part D prescription drug plans for qualifying low income applicants.
 Other individuals automatically qualify (or are “deemed”) for Extra Help with Medicare Prescription Drug plan costs because they also have Medicaid or receive Supplemental Security Income (SSI) benefits.

 This documentation describes a publicly available dataset about Social Security determinations of eligibility for Extra Help with Medicare Prescription Drug Plan Costs.
-The dataset includes annual data at the state level from federal FY 2010 onward of Social Security Administration Extra Help decisions.
+The dataset includes annual data at the state level from federal FY 2010 through 2015 of Social Security Administration Extra Help decisions.
 Specific data elements are counts of Extra Help decisions made, counts of applicants found eligible for the Extra Help, and a percentage of Extra Help decisions found eligible by state.
 The dataset does not include counts of individuals automatically qualified (or “deemed”) for Extra Help or individuals who applied for Extra Help through a State Medicaid agency.

 Agency Program Description